Skip to content

 Angkor Archaeological Park is located roughly 5 kilometers from downtown Siem Reap.
 This enormous park is home to the Angkor Wat and countless other temples, which require at least a day to explore.

 Siem Reap provides manifold accommodations situated in vibrant and quieter neighborhoods.
+Here are the best areas to stay in Siem Reap:

 Old French Quarter